-Born in Kent, Richard Dadd had made a promising start as a student at the Royal Academy Schools, London.
-After making a lengthy trip to the Europe and the Near East, his mental health deteriorated.
+Born in Kent, Richard Dadd went on to study at the Royal Academy Schools, London.
+During a ten-month long trip around Europe and the Middle East with Welsh lawyer, Thomas Phillips, his mental health began to deteriorate.
 In 1843, suffering from a form of schizophrenia, he killed his father, believing him to be the devil.
 Dadd fled to France and attempted a second murder before he was arrested.
 He spent the remainder of his life in mental institutions.
-Dadd, encouraged by some of his doctors, continued to paint.
-Athough his fairy scenes, painted in confinement, may seem linked to his madness, fairy subjects were popular with artists in the 1840s and Dadd had had success with such scenes before his illness.
+Encouraged by his doctors, Dadd produced a great number of his works while at Bethlem and Broadmoor hospitals.
+He often depicted fantasy scenes featuring fairies, a popular theme in Britain during this time.
+Dadd painted in meticulous detail, his works regularly taking years to complete.